Smart Snacks For A Healthy Smile

 You can protect your teeth from tooth decay by eating smart snacks and eating less sugar-laden foods.
 The eating of sweets, biscuits, and snacks with sugar coatings should be kept to a minimum.
 The ideal situation would be to avoid foods high in sugar altogether.
 Eating healthy, unprocessed food, brushing your teeth twice a day with fluoride toothpaste and visiting your dentist regularly will keep tooth decay in check.

 Why Should You Eat Smarter Snacks?

 Snack smartly on raw vegetables, fresh fruits, and lean meats.
-The roughage helps to clean teeth, and prevents the build-up of plaque.
-Pizzas, breads and other grain products are high in sugar content and should be eaten in moderation.
+The roughage helps to clean teeth and prevents the build-up of plaque.
+Pizzas, bread and other grain products are high in sugar content and should be eaten in moderation.
 Honey, syrups and soft drinks are also high in sugar with the potential to damage teeth.

 Fresh fruits including oranges, pears, pineapples, tangerines, and grapefruits make for a quick, healthy smart snack, with little risk of causing tooth decay if eaten in moderation.
 However, some of the citrusy fruits have acid and as such can damage your enamel, so it should be consumed carefully.
 For example, if you are drinking freshly squeezed juice or smoothies it is better to use a straw in order to protect your teeth.

 Raw vegetables such as broccoli, celery, carrots, cucumbers, and tomatoes are refreshing, filling and taste great.
 Chicken, lean beef, turkey, nuts, sunflower and pumpkin seeds are tasty sources of protein.